zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 In the last two examples, we learned how to execute code dynamically and use variables in our expressions.

 The last remaining part is how to specify a return type.
-The value will be from type `object` if no return type is specified.
+If no return type is specified, the value is of type `object`.

 The `Execute` method takes as the generic type the type to return.

-In this example, we will create the `list` and `greaterThan` variables and use our getting started expression but this time, specify the `List<int>` return type.
+In this example, we will continue with our getting started example by using our `list` and `greaterThan` variables but this time, specify the `List<int>` return type.

 ```csharp
 var list = new List<int>() { 1, 2, 3, 4 };